atakanargn/atakanargn/README.md

 # 💫 Welcome to my profile!

-### Firstly a Full Stack Web Developer, with Embedded Systems Software Development as a hobby
+### Firstly Backend Developer, interested IoT systems as a hobby

 #
 * 🌍 Based in Bursa, Turkey